-The Social Security Administration rejects about two-thirds of the applicants who initially file a claim.
-There are many reasons why a claim gets denied, and sometimes it is simply a missed deadline or error in the paperwork.
+There are many reasons why a claim for benefits with the Social Security Administration gets denied, and sometimes it is simply a missed deadline or error in the paperwork.
 The good news is that the injured claimant has several opportunities to appeal that denial.
-Like the legal system’s step-by-step appeals process, the worker can appeal the denial of benefits.
+Like the legal system’s step-by-step appeals process, the claimant can appeal the denial of benefits.

 Claimants often increase their odds of success by working with an attorney who understands the process and can prepare the client for it.
 They can also help uncover new evidence and enlist expert witnesses like a physician to support the claim.